The following Scrum ceremonies are to be understood well.

 - The whole team should participate.

 - This can be considered as “lesson learned” meeting.
-The notes can go to organization process assets (Remember “PAL” or “Process Asset Library”).
+The notes can go to organizational process assets (Remember “PAL” or “Process Asset Library”).

 - The owners must be assigned to action items.
 The next retrospective should start with open items of previous retrospective meetings.
 I have seen, individual teams have excellent ideas while post retrospective nobody really thinks about it.

-- One of the recommendation is to have retrospective of retrospectives to make it better.
+- One of the recommendation is to have a retrospective of retrospectives to make it better.

-- Don’t point fingers instead work as team and support each other.
+- Don’t point fingers instead work as a team and support each other.

 - Do not forget to appreciate your team members.